 There is a laundry list of reasons that we love West Maui:

 - Price: While west Maui isn’t cheap by any means, you’ll find that accommodations are slightly less expensive than what you’ll find on South Maui.
-According to data from the Hawaii Tourism Authority, the average hotel rate in West Maui in January 2020 was $396 compared to the average hotel rate in South Maui of $717.
+According to data from the Hawaii Tourism Authority, the average daily rate for a hotel room in West Maui was $541 per night in August 2022, compared with $1,022 in South Maui.
+So you’ll pay almost twice as much to stay in South Maui, compared with West Maui.

 - Ka’anapali Beach and Black Rock: If you’re looking for a huge beach that stretches as far as you can see, Ka’anapali beach is the spot for you.
 White sand beach and turquoise waters make this beach so popular.
 Plus at the north end of the beach, you’ll find Black Rock, a spot for excellent snorkeling and cliff jumping.

 - Historic Lahaina: The most nightlife you’ll find on Maui is centered in Lahaina.
 While things do close up early, there are a number of restaurants and bars that are lively in the evening.
 Take a stroll down historic front street, eat ice cream under the banyan tree, and stop in a museum or art gallery.
 Lahaina offers a break from the beach and a little bit of history.
 Check out everything there is to do in Lahaina.